vryzhov/COSC416-2024/lab6/README.md

 ```
 <img title="Diana peers" alt="Diana" src="diana-5peers.png" width="400">

-Peers neighborhood of Diana and Stacy can be retrieved by the query
+Peers neighborhood of Diana and Stacy together can be retrieved by the query

 ```sql
 MATCH (diana:User where diana.name IN ["Diana Robles", "Stacy Grant"])